slr71/notes/de-install/sobs.md

 ## Install the private Docker registry.

 When I was first considering how to do this, I wasn't entirely sure how I was going to manage the SSL keys.
 Andy said that the keys are currently being generated for free, but they have to be renewed every month.
-I think it might be easier to Apache HTTPD to manage the SSL connections instead simply because that's how it's currently set up.
-It appears that the Docker registry has support for Let's Encrypt built in, but I'm not sure which account was used to set up the initial certificate.
-Rather than mess with that, I think that we can set up HTTPD relatively painlessly.
+I thought it might have been easier to let Apache HTTPD manage the SSL connections instead simply because that's how it's currently set up.
+I actually configured the system this way initially, but I was unable to push images to the registryw hen it was configured this way.
+The alternative that I ultimately chose was to put the private registry on the DE UI host directly and use the same SSL keys that Apache uses.
+Once this is done, I can simply modify the script that refreshes the keys so that restarts the Docker registry once the keys have been refreshed.

-### Install Docker on the storage node.

-This wasn't included in the set of hosts that I already installed Docker on.
-The steps are similar to those I mentioned before except that I didn't use Ansible because I was only installing Docker on one host.
-Please refer to the notes from before for more details.

 ### Set up a redis service.